Thursday, 5th December 2024

 Civet coffee, called café chon in Vietnam and kopi luwak in Indonesia, is probably the only popular foodstuff which is consumed by people simply because it has passed through the digestive system of a wild animal.

-I went to Vietnam and Indonesia to taste civet coffee, made moderately-well known when it appeared on Jack Nicholson’s and Morgan Freeman’s “bucket list” in the movie of the same name.
+I went to Vietnam and Indonesia to taste civet coffee, made moderately well-known when it appeared on Jack Nicholson’s and Morgan Freeman’s “bucket list” in the movie of the same name.

 My journey isn’t all that strange, actually.